-Provision of information to customers
+56 Provision of information to customers

-- (1) A retailer must publish on its website a summary of the rights, entitlements and obligations of small customers, including: - (a) the retailer's standard complaints and dispute resolution procedure; and - (b) the contact details for the relevant energy ombudsman. - (2) If a small customer requests information of the kind referred to in subrule (1), the retailer must either: - (a) refer the customer to the retailer's website; or - (b) provide the information to the customer.

-- (3) The retailer must provide a copy of any information of that kind to the customer if the customer requests a copy. - (4) The information or a copy of the information requested under this rule must be provided without charge, but information requested more than once in any 12 month period may be provided subject to a reasonable charge.
+- (1) A retailer must publish on its website a summary of the rights, entitlements and obligations of small customers, including: - (a) the retailer's standard complaints and dispute resolution procedure; - (b) the contact details for the relevant energy ombudsman; and - (c) in the case of electricity, details of applicable energisation and re-energisation timeframes. - (2) If a small customer requests information of the kind referred to in subrule (1), the retailer must either: - (a) refer the customer to the retailer's website; or - (b) provide the information to the customer. - (3) The retailer must provide a copy of any information of that kind to the customer if the customer requests a copy. - (4) The information or a copy of the information requested under this rule must be provided without charge, but information requested more than once in any 12 month period may be provided subject to a reasonable charge.